megaterupersonal/capstone2/README.md

 You also need a valid OpenAI key to have the LLM functions to work!
 Directories are omitted.
 They must be changed according to your own needs.
+Feature Dictionary included, but directory must also be changed.